 Initially a simple priory, it became a hermitage in the 17th century.

 In the 17th century, many hermitages were built.
 All the old chapels were rehabilitated.
 The Church of St. Engracià, which appeared under the name of hermita de Santa Engracia in 1688.

 The hermits of Roussillon, between the seventeenth and eighteenth centuries, were not religious people living in isolation, but rather members of Catalan civil society.
 They were physically accessible, and held a precious asset: knowledge.
 They represented knowledge, common sense, and were respected for it.
 The people of the region would go to them to resolve problems of morality in particular.

-But this situation only lasted until the French Revolution.
+But this situation lasted only until the French Revolution.
 In 1790, the young republic passed a law declaring the property of the Church to be the property of the State.
-Thus all religious buildings that were not the seat of a parish were sold as state property, which was the case of St. Engracià.
+Thus, all religious buildings that were not the seat of a parish were sold as state property, which was the case of St. Engracià.